ABZB/Yugioh-Deck-Analyzer/readme.txt

 ---
 Section II.
 Explanation of Analysis:
 ---

+WARNING: Currently has a small glitch in the math, percentages and totals given may be off by up to a few percent.
+I have to go through the code and find the source of the error.

 The program uses the user input from I.5 I.6 to check every possible opening hand (assuming one goes first, the case of going second will be address in a later version), and computes: